vishnuajaykumar/webapp_servo_controller/README.md

-# Servo Control with Flask and Metro Mini
+# Servo Control with Flask and Micro Controller

 This project demonstrates a simple web interface built with Flask to control a servo motor connected to an Adafruit Metro Mini (or similar microcontroller) via a serial connection.
 The interface allows you to remotely toggle the servo on and off, and also provides visual feedback on the webpage based on the servo's state.